User Manual - Table of Contents

 Verify Network Connection and additional Display Monitor

 On the Primary Machine side, check if the connection is established.
-Just click the spacedesk System Tray icon (at the bottom right of the screen) on the primary machine to display the spacedesk SERVER user interface, then the number of successfully established connections can be seen and the attached device/machine in the Network Connections (remote) tab.
+Just click the spacedesk System Tray icon (at the bottom right of the screen) on the primary machine to display the spacedesk Driver Console window -> Connections Active (connected) page and on Adapter Interface -> current Network Adapter -> Active Connections.

-Open Display Control Panel via spacedesk SERVER user interface menu button then click Display Settings …, then check if there’s a secondary display attached.
+Open Display Control Panel via spacedesk Tray icon, right-click -> Windows Display Control Panel menu then check if there’s a secondary display attached.

 Configuration and Settings

 Desktop Extension or Desktop Duplication (mirror) Settings in Display Control Panel

 Right Mouse Click on Desktop → context menu “Display settings” leads to Display Control Panel.
 Display Control Panel can be used to change display resolutions and to verify proper operation.
 During Desktop Extension the following status should be shown: